 PHOTOGRAPHIC PROOF OF IDENTITY such as the US passport, driver’s license, military I.D., etc

 - A COMPLETED AFFIDAVIT OF ELIGIBILITY FOR MARRIAGE, affirming that you are free and eligible to marry.
 Forms are available at the U.S. Embassy at the time of your appointment.
-Please request an appointment for notarial services by completing this form.
-A Consular Officer will review your request within two business days, and you will receive a response via email.
+Please click here to schedule an appointment online.

 - If the American Citizen is under the age of 19, written permission to marry from both parents is required.

 Documents needed for non-U.S. citizens for getting married in Korea: